Gagandeep39/ticket-booking-app/README.md

    2. A load balancer will be present whci was created in Step 3
    3. Fetch the oad bancer IP and Map it with host name in PC in System32 dicrectory
 5. Restart skaffold

+## Considerations

+- Error handling should be consistent throughout all microservices
+- Always Create amiddleware to handle error
+- Avoid hadling error in between code (Simple throw error)
+- A common error handler must be used to catch all these errors
+- Create error objects by extending inbuilt error class

 ## Note